omicscodeathon/denguedrug/README.md

 ### ADMET Screening of Selected Compounds
 <p align="justify">
 Pharmacokinetics controls how medications are absorbed by the body and eventually eliminated (Wang et al., 2018).
 Analyses were conducted on pharmacokinetic features, including gastrointestinal (GI) absorption.
 Drugs taken orally can enter the bloodstream through a process known as gastrointestinal absorption (GI) (Suenderhauf et al., 2012).
 "High" compound absorption occurs in the GI tract.
 To select druglike compounds, Veber's criteria were also applied.
 The selected hits that do not conform to Lipinski's rule of five (RO5) were eliminated.
 Out of the 39 hits, 20 violated the rule (<a href="output/Molecular Docking/Supplemental 2 - ADME Prediction of selected hits and known inhibitors for Pharmacokinetics and Physicochemical profiles.csv">Supplementary Table 2</a>).
 Twelve hits also broke one of the RO5s.
 31 of the 39 hits were considered to be druglike.
 The remaining 7 hits: 5,7'-physcion-fallacinol, ZINC000095485956, ZINC000085594516, amentoflavone, ZINC000095486111, voucapane-18,19-di-(4-methyl)-benzenesulphonate, ZINC000095485927 showed the least drug-likeness of two RO5 violations (Table 5).
 Veber's rule with TPSA ≤ 140 and rotatable bonds ≤ 10 as the main determinant.
 26 out of the selected hits demonstrated 0 violations with the remaining showing only one violation of the rule.
 The solubility and pharmacological profiles such as GI absorption were also elucidated.
 Only ZINC000095485927 was predicted to be insoluble (Supplementary Table 2).
 14 of the hits were predicted to be moderately soluble with 4 predicted as soluble.
-However, 19 of the selected hits were predicted to be poorly soluble (Supplementary table 2).
+However, 19 of the selected hits were predicted to be poorly soluble (<a href="output/Molecular Docking/Supplemental 2 - ADME Prediction of selected hits and known inhibitors for Pharmacokinetics and Physicochemical profiles.csv">Supplementary Table 2</a>).
 Compounds are considered to have met the GI absorption criteria if it is denoted as ‘High’ suggesting a high propensity of absorption into the intestinal tract for orally administered drugs.
 21 and 18 of the selected hits were predicted to be High and low respectively.
 The mutagenicity and tumorigenicity levels of the hits were also predicted using DataWarrior (Table 5).
 From the results obtained, 26 out of the 39 hits tested were neither mutagenic nor tumorigenic.
 </p>

 **Table 4.** Prediction of ADME and toxicity profiles of top 15 selected hits.